adhicl/xyzgoat/Readme.md

 Tested on iPhone 16 pro emulator

-Xyzgoat is the main unity project
+Xyzgoat is the main unity project (Unity 6, 6000.0.36f)

-NativeIOSCode is the framework iOS project
+NativeIOSCode is the framework iOS project (XCode 16.2)

 Framework Build.zip is the product debug build from NativeIOSCode
 - the main Unity project use the framework from Debug simulator folder